pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 binder
 plugin](https://github.com/kubernetes/kubernetes/tree/master/pkg/scheduler/framework/plugins/volumebinding)
 can serve as a reference.

-When this plugin is active, a Pod needs to be retried whenever a ResourceClaim gets added or modified.
+Scheduling of a pod using a ResourceClaim may have to wait for a resource driver to do something, typically allocating the resource.
+When the scheduler notices this, the current scheduling attempt for the pod must stop and the pod needs to be put back into the work queue.
+It then gets retried whenever a ResourceClaim gets added or modified.

 In addition, kube-scheduler can be configured to contact a resource driver directly as a scheduler extender.
 This can avoid the need to communicate the